dhardy/pippin/doc/file-format.md

 The following extensions are defined:

-*   0: "reclassify"; if this is set, data in this partition is in the process of being reclassified; load operations seeing this bit should continue reclassification in the next maintenance cycle.
+*   0: "reclassify"; deprecated and ignored

 Flags are inherited by child commits (even if unknown) unless explicitly un-set.
 Merge commits use the binary *or* of their parent commit's flags.